01

 02

-The Organization as Signal Source: Why Your Processes Are Your Brand
+The Organization as Signal Source

 A brand is not a logo.
 It is the total pattern of perception constructed from every signal the organization emits — most of them undesigned operational by-products.
 The bathroom cleaning schedule emits a "we care about details" signal whether anyone intended it or not.
 Orgschema bridges the gap between brand strategy (which specifies 10-15% of signals) and operations (which produce the other 85-90%).
 When brand signals and operational processes live in the same specification, coherence is built into the architecture.